Pimples can develop on tattoos due to clogged hair follicles, allergic reactions, and underlying skin conditions.

-The tattooing process involves using a motorized device called a tattoo gun to rapidly inject pigmented ink about 1.5 to 2 millimeters below the surface of the skin.
-Tattooing creates multiple puncture wounds in the skin.
+The tattooing process involves using a motorized device called a tattoo machine to rapidly inject pigmented ink about

 Any trauma to the skin triggers an immune response that helps prevent infection and promote healing.
 Specifically, the immune system sends specialized cells to destroy bacteria and damaged skin tissue.
 The immune system also triggers blood clotting and inflammation in areas of damaged skin.

 These immune responses lead to common tattoo side effects, such as redness, swelling, tenderness, and itchy, flaky skin.
 Such side effects usually fade once the skin heals and adjusts to the ink.

 Pimples may appear on fresh or old tattoos as a result of: